brownieboy/es6bindall/README.md

 ##Workaround 3 - Bind all methods manually with es6bindAll
 es6BindAll is a simple function that binds a supplied list of method names to a supplied context (this).
 It takes two arguments:

 1. The context (i.e an object) to which the methods are to be bound.
-2. And array of method names.
+2. Ad array of method names.
 Those methods must exist in the current component/class, i.e. they can't be external functions.

 Example use:
 ```javascript